penguintutor/neopixel-gui/README.md

 ## Supported platform

-This is designed to run on a Raspberry Pi and Raspberry Pi 2.
+This is designed to run on a Raspberry Pi with a level-shifter to convert from 3.3V to 5V.
-It has been tested with the [MyPifi Neopixel board](http://smstextblog.blogspot.co.uk/2015/03/afirstly-thank-you-for-purchasing-this.html) and by using a simple MOS-FET switch circuit.
+It has been tested with the [MOS-FET inverting level shifter](http://www.penguintutor.com/electronics/neopixels).
 Using a MOS-FET requires that the LEDinvert be selected.

-## Pre-requisites

-Install the neopixel library from: https://github.com/jgarff/rpi_ws281x/tree/rpi2

-This needs to be installed for python3
-The final step should be:
-sudo python3 setup.py install

 ## Install

+This is a summary - full details of how to install the software is included in the file INSTALL.md.

+First install the Python 3 library from [GitHub rpi-ws281x-python](https://github.com/rpi-ws281x/rpi-ws281x-python).

+You may also need to disable the sound module snd_bcm2835 if not already done.

 Download and extract files into a new folder named /home/pi/neopixel Copy the appropriate desktop and startmenu files as listed in the INSTALL.md guide.
 Restart the lxpanel and then the icon should appear on the normal start menu.